IDMNYU/MSThesis-Fall2019/_pages/public-presentation.md

 1. You are required to share your work publicly in some manner.
 An appropriate public presentation may vary, depending on your field.
 Please see these documents as a reference. (links needed)

 2. You are required to participate in the public thesis presentation December 16th and 17th.
 You will have the opportunity to give a 15 minute presentation on your work, and receive 10 minutes of feedback.
 Simulataneously, your work will be on display at 370 Jay Street.
 All full-time IDM faculty will be in attendance.
+Though the time allotted to present your work will be short, you can still make it count!
+See the 3-minute thesis award as a reference: http://mags-net.org/three-minute-thesis-award/